 Fiction, biography, history, and the unbelievable true story are predominantly sequential.
 But flashbacks, flash forwards, clusters of events and parallel accounts all break into the march of time so the narrative doesn’t always move forward.
 There is a larger, overshadowing orderliness based on the theme.
 Being conscious of this helps you know when to insert a time bending device, such as flashback, because it assists the reader in understanding the next step forward to reaching the goal.

 Non-sequential writing may move from topic to topic based on location, people or some other criteria, such as a biological tree.
 However, the overarching movement is normally from a topic of less importance to one of greater impact.
 Subject-based writing may still contain many chronological narratives.
 In fact rarely do you find a book or article that is exclusively composed of sequential narrative or discussion of topics.
 Most writing is a blend.

-Then, there is the digression, the comment only barely touching the relevance that expresses your pet peeve, or some tangent idea.
-So when is it okay to digress?
-There is no hard and fast rule (which is true for most other topics in writing, too).
+Finally there is the matter of digression–the comment only barely relevant to your article, story or book.
+Many authors divert from their goal to expresses a pet peeve, or to praise a tangent idea.
+When is it okay to digress?
+There is no hard and fast rule.
+If there were, you would only be breaking it to keep your writing interesting.
 You must decide if the digression adds to the color of the story, gives insights to your view of the world or simply makes the piece incoherent.
-As with other characteristics of voice, organization requires judgment, and that is why it reflects some your uniqueness.
+As with other characteristics of voice, organization requires judgment, and that is why it reflects your uniqueness.